Vary Peri: Cake Fairies

 A Female Honey Cake Bee, Honey Peach is the village's resident honey expert.
 She is very workaholic, kind to people, and a tomboy, where she raises them to make honey.
 She is also very caring to small animals and hates to see her prized honey bees to get hurt.
-She is best friends with Tiramisu Cavan and share a relationship together.
+She is best friends with Tiramisu Cavan and shares a relationship together.
 Her star sign is Sagittarius.

 Bibi first met her in Episode 16 and she and Cavan became best friends in Episode 17.
-She is the eight person to unlock her Cake Fairy abilities.
+She is the eighth person to unlock her Cake Fairy abilities.